ojwanganto/SQLeo/README.txt

 	see the specific feature "jump" that permits to open in a click a new window with "referenced data" (using joins and filters)

-    - SQLeo needs to be restarted to take FKdefinition.csv changes into account.
+    - connection to the corresponding database needs to be restarted to take FKdefinition.csv changes into account.